 Step 2: Add The Profile and Cover Photo’s

 Facebook will ask you to upload a profile photo (logo) and a cover photo.
 This step is a way to show a first impression image or video to your audience.

 Profile Picture – 170 x 170 pixels

-This image will appear on several place on your Facebook page and actions.
-It will appear in the top left cornet of your page next to the cover photo with your business page name.
-It will also appear as an icon when you publish a post and every time you comment..
+This image will appear in several places on your Facebook page and actions.
+It will appear in the top left corner of your page next to the cover photo with your business page name.
+It will also appear as an icon when you publish a post and every time you comment.

 Cover Picture – 820 x 462 pixels

-The cover picture is important, since it the first visual element will see for the Brand of your business.
-Facebook makes adjustments to the cover photo automatically based on desktops, cell phones or tablets.
+The cover picture is important since it is the first visual element will see for the Brand of your business.
+Facebook makes adjustments to the cover photo automatically based on desktops, cell phones, or tablets.
 We have found that an image 820 x 462 pixels works best to meet all three device options.

 Step 3: Complete all Page Information